LChelkowski/sbc-internal-bot/club_faq.md

 A: Be active in coffee chats, come to events, and buy Ella food!

 **Q: What information do you have on Wine Tour?**
-A: Sunday, 1:30-3:30 PM at Catharine Valley!
-Don't forget to Venmo Owen -- check slack for more details!
+A: Sunday, 1:30–3:30 PM at Catharine Valley!
+Don’t forget to Venmo Owen — check Slack for more details!

 **Q: Who is the best SBC couple?**
-A: Well... well... well... if it isn't the only SBC couple... none other than Alex and Sophia!
+A: None other than Alex and Sophia!

 **Q: Do I have to go to all mandatory events?**
-A: Yes, if you don't, Ella will kill you. :)
+A: Yes, if you don’t, Ella will kill you. :)

 **Q: If I missed a recruitment event for the performative male contest, is that acceptable?**
-A: Of course it is, but only if your name is Mo!
-Everyone else -- jail!
+A: Of course it is — but only if your name is Mo!
+Everyone else → jail!

 **Q: What do I do if I have a conflict or can't make an event?**
-A: Fill this form out! (https://docs.google.com/forms/d/e/1FAIpQLSdAzD15t90pPjl0czmYIn0sT19ZRXHkA-Ssk9-AA6ax8qxj6w/viewform)
+A: Fill this form out!
+[Conflict Form](https://docs.google.com/forms/d/e/1FAIpQLSdAzD15t90pPjl0czmYIn0sT19ZRXHkA-Ssk9-AA6ax8qxj6w/viewform)

+---

 # End of Internal FAQ